Largest Eagles in the World Are So Big That Their Talons Are Bigger Than Bear Claws

 Photo: Stock Photos from eakglory/Shutterstock

-Sadly, harpy eagles are becoming a rare sight across Latin America as rainforest deforestation diminishes their habitat.
+Sadly, harpy eagles are becoming a rare sight across South and Central America as rainforest deforestation diminishes their habitat.
 As harpy eagles are monogamous and raise just one eaglet every two years, even a slight downturn in numbers can make population recovery difficult.
 The loss of this apex predator in some environments is a huge blow to the ecosystem.
 For instance, their hunting of animals like capuchin monkeys helps keep the populations in check naturally.
 This is important because these monkeys eat eggs from bird nests and, if not kept under control, could cause the extinction of other species.

 The harpy eagle is the world's largest extant eagle and has talons bigger than a Grizzly bear's claw.